Peaceful Shadows

 “Like Daniel Boon and Crocodile Dundee before him, the Bush Tucker Man represents the white man who knows ‘native’ lands and knowledge better than the Aborigines themselves.”

 The ANFIL website also contains links to various federal government reports into the viability of various native plant species as export opportunities.
 An example of this is a report from 2009 called “Health benefits of Australian Native Foods” produced by the Rural Industries Research and Development Corporation, an agency of the Commonwealth government.
 In a summary reading I can find no mention whatsoever of Aboriginal people in this 52 page report.
 Nothing which mentions usages, expertise and culture.
-In fact, the report states it is targeted at;
+In fact, the report states it is targeted at;- the Australian native food industry

-• the general food industry, and
+- the general food industry, and

-• health-conscious Australian consumers with an interest in diversifying their daily diet with native Australian fruits, herbs and spices.
+- health-conscious Australian consumers with an interest in diversifying their daily diet with native Australian fruits, herbs and spices.

 In other words, the buyers and sellers.
 Of which, presumably, blackfellas don’t count because they have a long history with bushfood which views it as sacred, within culture and not just another resource to be exploited in the headlong rush to “strike it rich.”
 Again, Australia is on the make.
 If it isn’t sheep or gold or beef or coal it’s bushfood.
 And Aboriginal people are of little use.
 Same story since 1788.
 They certainly won’t be considered as owners of anything.
 Except maybe as “traditional owners.”
 The type of owners that don’t get a cut of anything or a say.
 All this seems like another reason to sigh and despair.
 Kooris are pushed out of the way again by the Australian juggernaut.
 However, out of all this I see something powerful and transformative for Blackfellas.
 The issue of cultural food sovereignty is extremely important for Aboriginal people.
 I feel that food is an under-utilised political and restorative tool for our mob.
 Especially urbanised and dispossessed Aboriginal people.
 It could also be an important tool for healing many of our most intractable social and health issues.